-New Boston augments the Company’s blue-sky exploration strategy of applying new exploration technologies and modern mineral deposit modeling to large-footprint but underexplored porphyry copper systems in Nevada.
-The company will leverage the experience gained from exploration on its Bonita and Junction properties located in north-central Nevada to advance the large and fully zoned, porphyry-skarn-breccia system exposed along approximately 4 km of strike of sheeted copper-moly-silver veins at New Boston.
+New Boston epitomizes the Company’s blue-sky exploration strategy of applying new exploration technologies and modern mineral deposit modeling to large-footprint yet underexplored porphyry copper systems in Nevada.
+The company will leverage the experience gained from exploration on its Bonita and Junction properties located in north-central Nevada to advance the large and fully zoned, porphyry-skarn-breccia system exposed on surface at New Boston.

 Nevada has both history and pedigree in the world of porphyry copper and moly.
 New Boston is located in a long and well-established belt of Cretaceous-aged porphyry systems that runs northwest-southeast in west-central Nevada.
 It is located between the past-producing Yerington porphyry copper camp located approximately 100 km to the northwest, and the Cretaceous Hall moly-copper deposit located approximately 100 kilometres to the southeast.

-Artisanal mining at the turn of the century focused on high grade W-Mo-Cu-Ag skarns at the west end of the system at the Blue Ribbon Mine.
-Copper-moly porphyry-style stockwork mineralization in the central part of the system at Jeep Mine was the focus of exploration starting in the late 1960’s and extending to 1981, followed by drilling for shallow, skarn-related tungsten mineralization on the western flank of Jeep Mine in the mid-1980’s.
+Artisanal mining at the turn of the century focused on high grade copper veins at the Blue Ribbon mine at the west end of the 4 km system.
+Sheeted and stockwork quartz veins with copper and moly in porphyry-style mineralization related to swarms of sheeted monzonite dykes at Jeep Mine in the central part of the system was the focus of exploration starting in the late 1960’s and extending to 1981.
+Finally, there was a brief period of exploration drilling in the mid-1980’s for shallow, skarn-related tungsten mineralization on the western flank of Jeep Mine.

 VR has the experience in Nevada and expertise in mineral exploration to advance New Boston.
 Work done to date includes:

 - Integration of all regional geoscience data available for the area with all historic exploration data for New Boston obtained during the acquisition of the property;